Burn Rate Calculator to Calculate Your Cash Runway

 A 20% reduction in burn extends runway by 25%.
 That’s why reducing burn is often the fastest path to extending runway.

-Burn Rate Efficiency: The Metric Investors Care About
+Burn Multiple: The Metric Investors Care About

 How Bootstrapped Founders Manage Burn Differently